simphiweFP/simphiweFP/README.md

 - **Full-stack delivery:** I can follow a feature from the UI and API through to SQL, testing and deployment.
 - **Enterprise experience:** I have worked with policy, claims, customer self-service and internal administration workflows where accuracy matters.
-- **Production problem-solving:** I investigated database locking and slow application behaviour, then improved the flow through call consolidation and caching—reducing a key process from roughly one minute to about ten seconds.
+- **Production problem-solving:** I investigated database locking and slow application behaviour, then improved the flow through call consolidation and caching reducing a key process from roughly one minute to about ten seconds.
 - **Ownership:** I ask how a feature affects the whole user journey, not only whether my individual ticket compiles.
 - **Maintainability:** I care about readable code, clear boundaries, reusable components, validation and changes that are safe to support after release.